DanielAdless/Third-Week-Python/README.md

 • NumPy is an active open source project.
 The library has a large and diverse community that contributes to the development and maintenance of the library.

 # Pandas

+Pandas is a Python library used for data analysis, data manipulation, and tabular data processing.
+It is very popular in the data science and data analysis community because it provides a powerful and efficient tool for working with structured data.

+The following are some of the main features of Pandas:

+• DataFrame: DataFrame is the core data structure in Pandas.
+This is a two-dimensional table similar to a spreadsheet or table in a database.
+DataFrame allows you to store, index, and manage data in a structured format.

+• Series is a one-dimensional data structure in Pandas.
+This is similar to the columns in DataFrame and is used to store one type of data in bulk.

+• Data Manipulation: You can perform various data manipulation operations such as filtering, indexing, merging, sorting, grouping, and data transformation.